pytroll/image-comparison-tests/README.md

     - Save and report the differences between the reference and generated images.
     - Log the results of each test in the test_results folder with detailed output on pixel differences.
 This folder is hosted by the website.

 Here, you can adjust the pixel threshold (how much difference is allowed before failing the test).
-In case you wish develop and debug the behave tests themselves, you may wish to generate a corrupted reference image and save it to the reference_different directory.
-Then change the context for imageA from reference_image to reference_different_image.
+In case you wish develop and debug the behave tests themselves, you may wish to generate a corrupted reference image and save it to the `reference_different` directory.
+Then change the context for imageA from `reference_image` to `reference_different_image`.

 ### `create_reference.py`